 Parents have a legal responsibility to ensure their children are in school on time.
 (This may be followed up by the Attendance Officer).
-Lessons generally finish at 3.00pm and children leave class by 3.10 pm.
 Children should leave the premises promptly unless staying for an after-school activity.
 We expect children who stay after school to have permission from their parents, preferably in writing with an agreed time for departure.
 It is the child's responsibility to attend the club/activity as expected by their parents.

-Please note that during at least the Autumn term of 2020/21, the timings of the school day will vary from year group to year group as staggered starts and end times are considered to be the safest way to help avoid congestion and maintain a good level of social distancing at entrances and exits.
+Please note that the timings of the school day will continue to vary from year group to year group as parental feedback has overwhelmingly suggested that staggered starts and end times are considered to be the safest way to help avoid congestion and maintain a good level of social distancing at entrances and exits.